 Thinkbaby Sunscreen SPF 50+ ~ $12 (3 oz)

 Best of all, I should note that many sunscreens (especially the mineral sunblocks) look great on paper, but may have a terrible consistency (sticky, goopy, etc.) when you apply it.
 Thinkbaby has a nice, creamy consistency and is super easy to apply, which is another reason it’s our #1 (for 5 years running, in fact).
+Bottom line: this is a terrific zinc oxide sunscreen.

 ~ Can also be found at your local Whole Foods, Target, etc. *Note that Thinkbaby and Thinksport are exactly the same formula.
 They just want to confuse us, of course!